-Fast, easy item classification?
+Fast, easy Managed Tariff Code Classification?
 It’s possible with machine learning and automation

 More than 87 billion: That’s the number of packages sent globally last year in the 13 major countries tracked by the Pitney Bowes Parcel Shipping Index.

 If you’re finding it a little hard to put that figure into context, it’s more than 2,700 per second, 24 hours a day, 7 days a week.
 For an entire year.

 And as consumers purchase more goods online, international shipments are only going to keep growing.
 How much?
 Pitney Bowes estimates that by 2025, the number of parcels sent will hit 200 billion annually.